 I've worn it on several 2 and 3-hour drives as well as while running, jumping, and performing other exercises without discomfort.
 I actually have more comfort with this holster than some smaller holsters I have tried in the past.

 I can also easily conceal a Glock 19 without having to wear a baggy shirt.
 The fact that it conceals so well is a testament of its design and near infinite adjustability.

 If you don't add other mounting hardware, the holster runs $79.99 on the Phlster website.
-This is an incredible price point when you compare it to other holsters in the same class.
+The price is impressive when you compare it to other holsters in the same class.
 If you have dealt with them in the past, you know that they have outstanding customer service that includes a 30-day return policy and a transferable, lifetime warranty on any damaged holster or parts.

 So should you buy the Pro Series?
 It's a versatile, ambidextrous holster that comes ready for you to grow into.
 If you don't currently have an optic, but are looking to add one in the future, would you want to buy another holster or have one that already works?

-You can configure it for traditional IWB or AIWB so if you're not sure where you want to carry your gun, you can experiment.
-It's smartly designed for maximum comfort and concealment.
+You can configure it for traditional IWB or AIWB, so if you're unsure where you want to carry your gun, you can experiment.
+Its clever design provides maximum comfort and concealment.
 And the holster is competitively priced.
 I personally love the holster and find it incredibly comfortable and secure.